How FCPS Develops Its School Year Calendar

 - All Virginia school divisions must provide 180 days or 990 hours of instruction.

 ...and the Virginia Department of Education’s (VDOE) guidance.

-- VDOE asks school divisions to establish a Calendar Feedback Committee with broad representation.
+- In 2021, VDOE recommended that school divisions establish a Calendar Feedback Committee with broad representation.

 - This committee should include staff, students, parents, community members, religious leaders from a variety of traditions (such as Christian, Judaism, Muslim, and Hindu), a diverse group of leaders of cultural institutions, legal representation, and community leaders.